|

 Carrier testing

-Mutations in the gene have also been found in non-Jews and non-Ashkenazi Jews, but they
+in the gene have also been found in non-Jews and non-Ashkenazi Jews, but they are

 Carrier status testing in relatives of patients with Canavan disease

-present in the patient or parents in their family in order to ascertain that they are
+are present in the patient or parents in their family in order to ascertain that

 Fetal testing